How I Transformed My Creative Business After Burnout

 Quality suffered.
 Deadlines slipped.
 The more I pushed myself to get back to work, the worse things became.

 Eventually, I hit a wall.
-I reached a point where I couldn’t get out of bed, let alone serve my clients effectively.
-Ultimately, I had to sacrifice my business.
-I had to make the tough decision to let go of most my clients because my body was forcing me to rest.
+I reached a point where I couldn't get out of bed, let alone serve my clients effectively.
+I had to make the really tough decision to let go of most of my clients because my body was literally forcing me to rest.

-This break wasn’t just a rest; it was essential for understanding sustainable work practices that benefited both my mind and body.
+And this break wasn't just rest - it was essential for understanding sustainable work practices that would actually benefit both my mind and my body.

 Building Back Different